-- 31. (1) In the House the question upon a motion or amendment shall not be proposed by Mr. Speaker unless such motion or amendment has been seconded. - (2) In Committee a seconder shall not be required.
+- 31. (1) In the House the question upon a motion or amendment shall not be proposed by Mr Speaker unless such motion or amendment has been seconded. - (2) In Committee a seconder shall not be required.

 Amendments to Motions to be put in writing.
-32. Any amendment to a motion upon which the question has been proposed in the House or in Committee of the whole House shall if-so-required by the Chair be put into writing by the mover and delivered to the Clerk.
+32. Any amendment to a motion upon which the question has been proposed in the House or in Committee of the whole House shall be put into writing by the mover and delivered to the Clerk unless the Chair dispenses with the requirement that it be put in writing.